-The Group's borrowings disclosed in these financial statements were refinanced in May 2018 with the Group's existing bankers, Lloyds Bank plc, resulting in a multi-currency term loan denominated as £3 million in Sterling and €8 million in Euros.
-The facility is being repaid evenly over five years.
-The total of loans outstanding at the year end was £3.7 million (2020: £5.7 million).
+£1.1 million of these borrowings were refinanced in May 2018 with the Group's existing bankers, Lloyds Bank plc, resulting in a multi-currency term loan denominated as £3 million in Sterling and €8 million in Euros.
+These loans were fully repaid in April 2023.

-Included in the total figure above are loans of £0.4 million which have been recognised on the acquisition of subsidiary undertakings in the year.
-These are set to be repaid equally over the next six years.
+Included in the total figure above are loans of £0.7 million which have been recognised on the acquisition of subsidiary undertakings.
+These are set to be repaid equally over the next five years.